-The AANEM has published several position statements on the recommended coverage policy for electromyography (EMG) and nerve conduction study (NCS).
+The American Association of Neuromuscular & Electrodiagnostic Medicine (AANEM) has published several position statements on the recommended coverage policy for electromyography (EMG) and nerve conduction studies (NCS).
 The first, initially published in 1999, was updated in 2004.
-The second was published in 2010.
-Needle EMG and NCS testing was recommended for the following indications:
+The second was published in 2017.^{15,} Needle EMG and NCS testing was recommended for the following indications:

-- 1. "Focal neuropathies, entrapment neuropathies, or compressive lesions/syndromes such as carpal tunnel syndrome, ulnar neuropathies, or root lesions, for localization - 2.
-Traumatic nerve lesions, for diagnosis and prognosis - 3.
-Diagnosis or confirmation of suspected generalized neuropathies, such as diabetic, uremic, metabolic, or immune - 4.
-Repetitive nerve stimulation in diagnosis of neuromuscular junction disorders such as myasthenia gravis, myasthenic syndrome - 5.
-Symptom-based presentations such as 'pain in limb', weakness, disturbance in skin sensation or 'paresthesia' when appropriate pretest evaluations are inconclusive and the clinical assessment unequivocally supports the need for the study - 6.
-Radiculopathy-cervical, lumbosacral - 7.
-Polyneuropathy-metabolic, degenerative, hereditary - 8.
-Plexopathy-idiopathic, trauma, infiltration - 9.
-Myopathy-including polymyositis and dermatomyositis, myotonic, and congenital myopathies - 10.
+- 1. "Focal neuropathies, entrapment neuropathies, or compressive lesions/syndromes such as carpal tunnel syndrome, ulnar neuropathies, or root lesions, for localization. - 2.
+Traumatic nerve lesions, for diagnosis and prognosis. - 3.
+Diagnosis or confirmation of suspected generalized neuropathies, such as diabetic, uremic, metabolic, or immune. - 4.
+Repetitive nerve stimulation in diagnosis of neuromuscular junction disorders such as myasthenia gravis, myasthenic syndrome. - 5.
+Symptom-based presentations such as 'pain in limb', weakness, disturbance in skin sensation or 'paresthesia' when appropriate pretest evaluations are inconclusive and the clinical assessment unequivocally supports the need for the study. - 6.
+Radiculopathy-cervical, lumbosacral. - 7.
+Polyneuropathy-metabolic, degenerative, hereditary. - 8.
+Plexopathy-idiopathic, trauma, infiltration. - 9.
+Myopathy-including polymyositis and dermatomyositis, myotonic, and congenital myopathies. - 10.
 Precise muscle location for injections such as botulinum toxin, phenol, etc."